PrinceVSFX/V2Ray-Configs/README_ENG.md

 ## ⚠️ Disclaimer

-- The author does **NOT promote** any VPN apps listed here
+The author is not affiliated with or promoting any VPN applications.
-- Apps are provided only as examples
-- Use VPN **legally only**

-You are fully responsible for your actions.
+All tools are provided for educational purposes only.

+Using a VPN for illegal activities is strictly prohibited.

 ---